TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.17.md

 ---

-and if Christ hath not been raised, your faith is vain; ye are yet in your sins.
+If Christ has not been raised, your faith is vain; you are still in your sins.